Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 • Email reveal: 1 credit

-• Revealing both for one contact: 11 credits
+• Revealing both for one contact: up to 6 credits

-Note that Lusha has raised the phone rate over time — phone reveals cost 5 credits under earlier pricing, and the published rate is now 10.
 Credits are consumed every time you reveal a new contact.
-If you have already revealed a contact's email and return later for their phone number, you only pay the additional 10 credits for the phone.
+If you have already revealed a contact's email and return later for their phone number, you only pay the additional credits for the phone.
 Lusha has also expanded what consumes credits beyond data reveals: workflow automations, signals, and engagement features can draw from the same pool, so the allocation goes faster than a pure reveal count suggests.

 Rollover rules differ by billing cycle.
 Monthly plans allow credits to roll over up to twice your plan's monthly limit.
 If you are on Pro with 600 credits per month, you can accumulate up to 1,200 unused credits.
 Annual plans front-load your entire credit allocation at the start of the year.
 Any unused credits at year's end vanish.
 There is no refund, no rollover, and no credit for data that turned out to be inaccurate.